- About Us

 - Johanne Mattie

 - Yvette Jones

-To learn more about the recent history of the TLLL, read our Five-Year Report or visit BCIT's website at https://www.bcit.ca/applied-research/makeplus-product-development/labs/#dlll
+To learn more about the recent history of the TLLL, read our Three-Year Report or visit BCIT's website at https://www.bcit.ca/applied-research/makeplus-product-development/labs/#dlll